Golden Isles of Georgia: Historic Ritz Theatre

 Under FTI's guidance, local craftsmen James Taylor and Taylor Davis, partnering with the Association for Preservation Technology and the Jekyll Island Restoration Team, restored the windows using the original glass and much of the original wood.
 FTI and the city then supported the repainting of the building.
 In 1899, the Grand Opera House was built of unpainted brick, then painted white by the movie company in the 1920s for a more modern feel.
 Because it would have been damaging to remove decades of paint from the surface, the theatre was painted a brick red when the city restored it in the 1980s.
 Local contractors Peninsula Painting were hired to refurbish the exterior using the same basic color scheme.
 When the work was completed in the summer of 2010, new curtains were made for the windows by Brunswick resident Jennifer George.

 The original Ritz sign was the final exterior element needing restoration.
 The sign had not been fully operational for years, so FTI once again stepped in to provide assistance.
 In May 2011, local company Fendig Signs undertook extensive restoration work, including painting, rewiring, and the crafting of new neon letters by Ray Tanner.
 The restored sign was returned in the fall and on November 4, 2011, during Downtown Brunswick's First Friday event, Golden Isles Arts and Humanities held a grand re-lighting celebration.

-The Ritz Theatre, located within the "Old Town Brunswick" National Register District was built in 1899 to house the Grand Opera House, retail establishments, and the general offices of the Brunswick & Birmingham Railroad.
-Today, downtown Brunswick's historic theatre and arts center features year-round live performances, films, exhibits, educational programs and more.
-Programming and management by Golden Isles Arts and Humanities Association, coordinating arts council for the City of Brunswick and Glynn County.
+The Ritz Theatre, located within the "Old Town Brunswick" historic district was built in 1899 to house the Grand Opera House, retail establishments, and the general offices of the Brunswick & Birmingham Railroad.
+Downtown Brunswick's theatre and arts center features year-round live performances, films, exhibits, and educational programs.